 I don’t currently have an online shop, but intend to set one up fairly soon.
 I appear at the occasional UK comics convention selling a few books and other merchandise – I’ll post notices about where and when I’m going to be popping up.

-The low resolution artwork which appears on the site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales License, which allows for non-commercial use of the images and works derived from the image, as long as attribution is given.
+For work created solely by me, the low resolution artwork which appears on the site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales License, which allows for non-commercial use of the images and works derived from the image, as long as attribution is given.
 Sharing the comics on blogs and social networks is encouraged, but please provide a link to lukesurl.com (or, even better, the specific page of the comic).
 If you see a cartoon of mine being used in a blog without attribution, please let me know and I will contact the blog owner.

 For commercial use, or if you would like a high resolution print or electronic copy of a particular comic, please contact me at firstname.lastname@example.org.
 I am also available for commissions at times when University work leaves some free time.